genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 If you analyse paired reads one more option appears:

-8. **Discard discordant mappings** parameter is used to discard all mappings where the two mates map uniquely but with unexpected orientation, or where the distance between two mapped mates differs from and internally estimated fragment length, including mates mapping to different chromosomes.
+8. The **Discard discordant mappings** parameter is used to discard all mappings where the two mates map uniquely but with unexpected orientation, or where the distance between two mapped mates differs from and internally estimated fragment length, including mates mapping to different chromosomes.